networkx/networkx/doc/source/reference/introduction.rst

        ('a','c',0.5),('c','d',1.2)]
 >>> G.add_edges_from(elist)  # add multiple edges at once

-You can see the tutorial for more examples.
+You can see the :doc:`/tutorial/index` for more examples.
 Some basic graph operations such as union and intersection are described in the operators module documentation.

-Graph generators such as binomial_graph and powerlaw_graph are provided in the generators_ subpackage.
+Graph generators such as binomial_graph and powerlaw_graph are provided in the :doc:`generators` subpackage.

-For importing network data from formats such as GML, GraphML, edge list text files see the readwrite_ subpackage.
+For importing network data from formats such as GML, GraphML, edge list text files see the :doc:`readwrite` subpackage.

 Graph Reporting